-- 14. Section 94D of the Income Tax Assessment Act 1936 (Aust), Corporate Limited Partnerships, provides that a limited partnership is a corporate limited partnership if: - the year of income is the 1995-96 or later year of income; or - the partnership was formed on or after 19 August 1992; or - the partnership was formed before 19 August 1992 and either it does not pass the continuity of business test set out in Division 5A at s 94E, or there has been a change in composition of the partnership after 19 August 1992 and no election has been made by the partners under s 94F that the partnership not be treated as a corporate limited partnership; and - the limited partnership is not either a foreign hybrid limited partnership4 in relation to the particular year of income, or a VCLP, an ESVCLP, an AFOF or a VCMP. - 15.
-These rulings only apply to limited partnerships that are also corporate limited partnerships under s 94D of the Income Tax Assessment Act 1936 (Aust).
+- 14. Section 94D of the Income Tax Assessment Act 1936 (Aust), Corporate Limited Partnerships, provides that a limited partnership is a corporate limited partnership if: - the year of income is the 1995-96 or later year of income; or - the partnership was formed on or after 19 August 1992; or - the partnership was formed before 19 August 1992 and either it does not pass the continuity of business test set out in Division 5A at s 94E, or there has been a change in composition of the partnership after 19 August 1992 and no election has been made by the partners under s 94F that the partnership not be treated as a corporate limited partnership; and

+2 The definition in the Income Tax Assessment Act 1936 (Aust) is the same and referenced to that in the Income Tax Assessment Act 1997 (Aust).

+3 A VCLP is a venture capital limited partnership and defined in s 118-405(2) of the Income Tax Assessment Act 1997 (Aust); an ESVCLP is an early stage venture capital limited partnership and defined in s 118-407(4) of the 1997 Act; an AFOF is an Australian venture capital fund of funds and defined in s 118-410(3) of the 1997 Act; and a VCMP is a venture capital management partnership and defined in s 94D(3) of the 1936 Act.
+In all cases these types of limited partnership must have been registered under Part 2 of the Venture Capital Act 2002 (Aust).

+29 April 2022

+- the limited partnership is not either a foreign hybrid limited partnership4 in relation to the particular year of income, or a VCLP, an ESVCLP, an AFOF or a VCMP. - 15.
+These Rulings only apply to limited partnerships that are also corporate limited partnerships under s 94D of the Income Tax Assessment Act 1936 (Aust).
 Corporate limited partnerships do not have identities separate from their members.
-Section 94D excludes certain limited partnerships (VCLP, ESVCLP, AFOF, venture capital management partnerships, and foreign hybrid limited partnerships (defined in footnote 3 below)) from being corporate limited partnerships. - 16.
+Section 94D excludes certain limited partnerships (VCLP, ESVCLP, AFOF, venture capital management partnerships, and foreign hybrid limited partnerships (defined in footnote 3 above)) from being corporate limited partnerships. - 16.
 Division 5A concerns the taxation of limited partnerships.
 Nothing in Division 5A of the Income Tax Assessment Act 1936 (Aust) overrides the state partnership laws by recharacterising limited partnerships as companies.
 Division 5A simply treats a limited partnership that also meets the test for a corporate limited partnership as a company for certain Australian income tax purposes.
-In particular, subdivision C of Division 5A provides:

-$^{^2}$ The definition in the Income Tax Assessment Act 1936 (Aust) is the same and referenced to that in the Income Tax Assessment Act 1997 (Aust).

-3 A VCLP is a venture capital limited partnership and defined in s 118-405(2) of the Income Tax Assessment Act 1997 (Aust); an ESVCLP is an early stage venture capital limited partnership and defined in s 118-407(4) of the 1997 Act; an AFOF is an Australian venture capital fund of funds defined in s 118-410(3) of the 1997 Act and a venture capital management partnership is defined in s 94D(3) of the 1936 Act.
-In all cases these types of limited partnership must have been registered under Part 2 of the Venture Capital Act 2002 (Aust).

-4 A foreign hybrid limited partnership is formed outside Australia as defined in ss 830-10(1) and (2) of Income Tax Assessment Act 1997 (Aust).

-- company includes a reference to a corporate limited partnership (s 94J); - partnership does not include a reference to a corporate limited partnership (s 94K); - dividend includes a reference to a distribution made by a corporate limited partnership (s 94L). - 17.
+In particular, subdivision C of Division 5A provides: - company includes a reference to a corporate limited partnership (s 94J); - partnership does not include a reference to a corporate limited partnership (s 94K); and - dividend (other than a dividend within the meaning of subs 44(1A) of the Income Tax Assessment Act 1936) includes a reference to a distribution made by a corporate limited partnership (s 94L). - 17.
 This is discussed in the explanatory memorandum to the Taxation Laws Amendment Act (No. 6) 1992 (Aust) that accompanied the introduction of subdivision C Division 5A: